hneemann/Digital/src/main/dig/hdl/HowTo.md

   ...
 </toolchain>
 ```
-If the `clockGenerator` attribute is used, the circuits hdl code is generated
+If the `clockGenerator` attribute is given, the circuits hdl code is generated
 in a way that either `clockGenerator.v` or `clockGenerator.vhdl` is used to
 generate the clock.
 The hdl code generator assumes that the clock generator
 has a input port `cin` and a output port `cout`.